leotrs/rsm/README.md

 The RSM framework is comprised of several components, each of which can be used in isolation, though using them in unison yields best results.

 1. **The RSM file format, `.rsm`** is a format that allows writers to produce technical documents that get rendered directly into web-ready formats.
 RSM is a plain text format so you can edit a .`rsm` file with your favorite text editor.
-Fundamentally, the `.rsm` file format is essentially an extension of the .rst file format.
+Fundamentally, the `.rsm` file format is essentially an extension of the `.rst` file format.

-1. **The RSM project** is simply a folder that contains a `.rsm` file and its .html output.
+1. **The RSM project** is simply a folder that contains a `.rsm` file and its `.html` output.
 When sharing your RSM document, you should always share *the entire* RSM folder, not just one file.

-2. **rsm-edit, the RSM text editor,** is a text editor specifically designed to edit .rsm files.
-Besides having basic text editing features, rsm-edit has features specific to producing `.rsm` files.
+2. **rsm-edit, the RSM text editor,** is a text editor specifically designed to edit `.rsm` files.
+Besides having basic text editing features, rsm-edit has features specific to producing `.rsm` files.  *Currently work in progress.*

 3. **rsm-view, the RSM reader,** is a file viewer specifically designed to show `.rsm` files.
 It is essentially a web browser, though it has some extra features.
+   *Currently work in progress.*

-4. **rsm-make, the RSM command line utility** is for now the main way to execute all the core functionality of the RSM framework.
+4. **rsm-make, the RSM command line utility,** is for now the main way to execute all the core functionality of the RSM framework.